mwojnars/hypertag/core/README_draft.md

 as well as tail operators: **optional value** ("?") and **obligatory value** ("!").
 They are described in next sections.

-### Concatenation operator

-If multiple expressions are put one after another separated by 1+ whitespace:

-    EXPR1 EXPR2 EXPR3 ...

-their values are converted to strings and concatenated.
-This is an extension of Python syntax for concatenating literal strings, like in:

-       'Hypertag '  "is"   ' cool'

-which is parsed by Python into a single string:

-       'Hypertag is cool'

-In Hypertag, concatenation using whitespace as an operator is performed on runtime, hence all (possibly non-literal) expressions are supported as operands, not just literals;
-and values of other types than `<str>` are automatically converted to strings before concatenation.

-The programmer must guarantee that the values of all sub-expressions can be converted to `<str>` through the call: `str(value)`

 ### Qualifiers: ? and !